Zvi Schreiber

 Zvi Schreiber (/ˈtsviː/, צבי שרייבר; born 9 June 1969) is a British-Israeli businessman, executive, and author.
-He founded high-tech startups like G.ho.st, which at the time was considered the only high-tech startup with a joint Palestinian–Israeli team.
+He founded high-tech startups like Freightos, and G.ho.st, which at the time was considered the only high-tech startup with a joint Palestinian–Israeli team.
 In 2011 Schreiber was CEO of Lightech which he sold to GE Lighting.

 Biography

 Zvi Schreiber has a BA in Mathematics from the University of Cambridge, an MSc in Theoretical Physics (Quantum Fields) from Imperial College London, and a PhD in Computer Science from Imperial College London.
 He is the brother of Daniel Schreiber, CEO and co-founder of Lemonade.
 Schreiber also studied at Yeshivat Har Etzion.

-Business career
+Freightos

-Schreiber is the CEO of startup logistics technology company Freightos, a digital booking platform for international air and ocean freight that he describes as the "equivalent of Expedia/Orbitz/Kayak for the shipment of goods rather than people".
-Under Schreiber's leadership Freightos also acquired WebCargo which is a booking platform for freight forwarders, airlines and ocean liners, and launched the daily Freightos Baltic Index (FBX) of containerized shipping prices.
+Schreiber is Founder and former CEO of startup logistics technology company Freightos (Nasdaq:CRGO), a digital booking platform for international air and ocean freight that he describes as the "equivalent of Booking.com for the shipment of goods rather than people".
+Under Schreiber's leadership Freightos also acquired WebCargo which is a booking platform for freight forwarders, airlines and ocean liners, and launched the daily Freightos Baltic Index (FBX) of containerized shipping prices..

+In December 2025, Schreiber and the Company announced his departure as CEO effective 31 January 2026; he subsequently resigned from the company's board of directors effective 28 February 2026.
+On 29 June 2026, he filed a Schedule 13D reporting beneficial ownership of approximately 6.1% of Freightos' outstanding shares and stating that he believed the company should pursue changes to its strategy, management or board in order to enhance shareholder value.